Kystverket/summer23ai-building-colors/yolo_implementation/README.md

   - `examples/`: Some images used in the notebooks
   - `four_directions_1:/` Some images from four different directions
   - `four_directions_2/`: Some more images from four different directions
-  - `standardized_test/`: Some images forming a standardized test set TODO: Add Link
+  - `standardized_test/`: Some images forming a standardized test set
-- `json/`: Json files with the data we have collected
+- `json/`: Json files with the data we have tested the model on
   - `6005`: 430 addresses from four directions from 6005 (Aspøya)
   - `6006`: 1366 addresses from four directions from 6006 (Hessa)
 - `models/`: Building color detection models
-  - `building_detection.pt`: A model detecting only the building, where all classes are merged into one.
+  - `building_detection.pt`: A model detecting only the building, where all color classes are joined into one.
 This is to show the possibility of using another method for classification.
   - `v12_larger.pt`: One of the newest big models.
 From yolov8l.pt
   - `v12_smaller.pt`: One of the newest middle sized models.
 From yolov8m.pt
 - `video/`: Example video